Creating content sucks. (Especially for 30 days!)

 I'll be honest.
 This isn't an easy task.

-So, to make this easier & give you a better sense of direction, I'm going to share all the resources & strategies I use along the way.
+So, to make this easier and give you a better sense of direction, I'm going to share all the resources and strategies I use along the way.

-I like to keep my article titles & topics in a Google Spreadsheet, so I know what's coming up and what type of content needs completed.
+I like to keep my article titles and topics in a Google Spreadsheet, so I know what's coming up and what type of content needs completed.

 If you're new to blogging or want to get a better idea of different kinds of effective content to create, here's a breakdown of the what I've learned is effective.

 Guest posting is simply submitting content (typically a blog post) to somebody else's blog.